petrjahoda/zapsi_demodata_service/README.md

 ## Additional information
 * creates 20 devices with device ports
 * creates 20 workplaces with workplace ports
+* creates 20 terminals and link them with workplaces
+* links workplaces with workshifts

 © 2020 Petr Jahoda